RunestoneInteractive/RunestoneServer/source/Introduction/introduction.rst

 .. activecode::  strstuff

     aName = input("Please enter your name ")
-    print("Your name in all capitals is ",aName.upper(), "and has length", len(aName))
+    print("Your name in all capitals is",aName.upper(),
+          "and has length", len(aName))

 It is important to note that the value returned from the ``input``